HolyBlackCat/quasi-msys2/README.md

 Here's how it works:

-* MinGW-based packages (compilers, libraries, etc) are downloaded from the MSYS2 repos.
+* **Libraries:** Prebuilt libraries are downloaded from MSYS2 repos (the standard library and any third-libraries you need).

+* **Compiler:** The recommended choice is Clang (any native installation works, you don't need a separate version targeting Windows), quasi-msys2 makes it cross-compile by passing the right flags to it.<br/>
+  Alternatively, quasi-msys2 can download MSYS2 GCC/Clang and run them in Wine, but this is not recommended (slow and the build systems sometimes choke on it).<br/>
+  Alternatively, you can [bring your own compiler](#how-do-i-customize-the-environment) (e.g. a linux version of MinGW GCC).

+* **Build systems:** Must be installed natively.
+We make them cross-compile by passing the right flags and config files.

-* Cygwin-based packages are not available (since Cygwin doesn't work well under Wine, if at all), but their native equivalents should be enough.
+* **Cygwin-based MSYS2 packages:** Are not available (because Cygwin doesn't work well under Wine, if at all), but they aren't very useful, because the same utilities are available on Linux natively.

-* `pacman` is replaced with a small custom package manager (since `pacman` itself is Cygwin-based).
+* **Package manager:** MSYS2 `pacman` also uses Cygwin, so we replace it with a small custom package manager.

-* Optionally, [`binfmt_misc`](https://en.wikipedia.org/wiki/Binfmt_misc) allows Windows executables to be transparently invoked via Wine.
-This can help if your build system tries to run cross-compiled executables during build, and doesn't provide a customization mechanism to explicitly run Wine.
+* **Wine:** Optionally, [`binfmt_misc`](https://en.wikipedia.org/wiki/Binfmt_misc) allows Windows executables to be transparently invoked via Wine.
+(This can help if your build system tries to run cross-compiled executables during build, and doesn't provide a customization mechanism to explicitly run Wine.)

 ## Usage